akshayanrajendran/akshayanrajendran.github.io/_pages/about.md

 ---

-⚡I am an Electrical and Computer Engineering freshman at The University of Sydney, Australia
+⚡I am a Computer Engineering freshman at Toronto Metropolitan University, Canada

 🚀 I have a keen interest in CS, AI, and Aerospace, aspiring to do research in these sectors in the future.